sbruche/aristopy/doc/packageDoc.rst

 Package description
 ###################

-..
-TODO: Rework and write with own words:
-	The python package description gives a general description of the code itself.
-	It describes the package structure (modules and classes, with their functions and variables).
+This section provides an overview of the implemented main classes and their sub-classes.

 **Contents:**

 .. toctree::
    :maxdepth: 2

-   energySystemModelDoc
+   energySystemDoc
    componentsDoc